devmiano/delani-studios/README.md

 - `git clone https://github.com/devmiano/delani-studios.git`

-- `cd delani-studios` to entr the project folder
+- `cd delani-studios` to enter the project folder

 - `code .` or `atom .` based on the text editor you have.